AMWA-TV/bcp-002-02/docs/Overview.md

 > Note: A Device can have the same Manufacturer, Product Name and/or Instance Identifier as its associated Node.

-Device Resources MUST also include at least one value for the following tag:
+Device resources MUST also include at least one value for the following tag:

 - [Function](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/#asset-function)